davtsang/TsangNotes/README.md

        \pincludegraphics{unannotated_path}{annotated_path} places graphics
        that are either "unannotated_path" for "skeletal" version, or "annotated_path" for the "full" version.
+IT IS RECOMMENDED THAT THESE HAVE THE SAME BOUNDING BOXES/SIZE in order for the skeletal version to maintain the same layout as the full version.

 # Boxes